 I believe some of these ideas are nonsense.
 However, it is certainly the case that my group and I do sense unusual energies at these places and that dowsing appears to respond to these energies.
 There is, of course, a danger of allowing fantasy to rush in to fill in the vacuum left by the absence of empirical facts about prehistory.
 I encourage a measured approach to anything we may discover.
 Psychically retrieved information needs to be qualified by historical facts.
 Few clairvoyants would deny there is something intriguing about the energies we believe we sense at these mysterious places.

 Dowsing for ley lines is not a mediumistic gift.
 My objective with these outings, and particularly with psychic archaeology, is to refine my students’ psychometry skills.
 These are a clairsentient pathway toward mediumship.
 Just as psychometry unlocks the history of an object, so to dowsing and consciously attuning oneself to nature’s energy put us in touch with the vibrations of the earth and its history.
 According to Eastern philosophy, the prana life force is present in everything.
 I believe it to be a mycelium of energy that connects everything to everything else.
 It connects this world with the next.

 How to Dowse for Ley Lines

 Divining rods are easy to use and can be employed for finding water or other hidden substances.
 The best way to learn how to dowse is to go out and try it.
 Dowsing rods can be purchased on the Internet or you can easily make them yourself.

-- Step 5: In the same way, the rods can be used to seek places of high earth energy or to track the course of a ley line.
-The rods will respond to whatever object you hold in your mind, whether it is water, gold, oil, lost objects, a historic site, or a ley line.
+In the same way, the rods can be used to seek places of high earth energy or to track the course of a ley line.
+The rods will respond to whatever object you hold in your mind.
+This could be water, gold, oil, lost objects, a historic site, or a ley line.